qianyifu/summer/readme.txt

-Git is a version contron system
+Git is a dis tributed version contron system
 Git is free software